lanceman2/panels/README.md

 Things like GTK and Qt can't be used because they leak lots of system resources, and I've talked with the developers and they are not interested in changing the design of their code.
-The GTK and Qt code is leaky by design.
+The GTK and Qt code are leaky by design.
 They assume that users will run processes that never unlink from their code.
 The GTK and Qt libraries will always leak lots of system resources, i.e. you can't unload them.

 I've heard said that we should write code that for every object created there should be a way to destroy that object, but not in Qt and GTK.
 Qt and GTK are so magical that they do not have to follow very basic standards of quality.
 It bugs the fuck out of me, because I know if they just took a little more time in design and development these libraries could be unloaded.